HL7/US-Core/source/pages/_includes/us-core-practitioner-summary.md

+**Practitioner**

-##### Complete Summary of the Mandatory Requirements
+#### Summary of the Mandatory Requirements

-1. At least one (non-local) identifier in `Practitioner.identifier`
+1. One or more  Identifiers  in `Practitioner.identifier`
-    -   NPI preferred
-    -   Tax id is allowed
-    -   Local id is allowed in addition to another identifier supplied by a jurisdictional authority such as a practitioner's *Drug Enforcement Administration (DEA)* number.
+   - which must have an  uri value  in `Practitioner.identifier.system`
+   - which must have a  string value  in `Practitioner.identifier.value`
-1. At least one name in `Practitioner.name`
+1. One or more  HumanNames  in `Practitioner.name`

-[NUCC - Classification]: ValueSet-us-core-provider-role.html
-[NUCC - Specialization]: ValueSet-us-core-provider-specialty.html
+   - which must have a  string value  in `Practitioner.name.family`